Tech-Modernization/demo-application/README.md

 ### Steps to run this on cloud

+Note - Infra for this application to run is created in https://github.com/contino/demo-infra-gcp

 1) Create below mentioned env variables in CircleCi with respective values

         CLUSTER_NAME = demo-application